Roshan-Patro/Multiplayer-Card-Game/README.md

 * No one is winner in case of the draw pile becomes empty during the game. e.g, Draw pile became empty.
 Match stopped.
 No one is the winner...!!!

+## How to execute -
+* Download the file in zip format.
+* Extract the zip file.
+* Open the extracted file in any IDE (STS, IntelliJ, etc.)
+* By running the Main class in the main package, the application should work fine (Since, no extra dependency is required).

 ## Glimpses of the responses on console 🙈 -

 <table>